AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_3.md

 ## Step 5.
 Testing Efficieintly

 Now let us try running all these statments in one line.
-Type .
+Type ```a```.

 ![step6](../images/lab_report_3/step_6.png)

 Now all the tests ran in one line.
-Effieient don't you think?
+Effiecient don't you think?

 Thank you for reading this lab report